 Sealed records are not destroyed but instead are kept confidential.
 The general public cannot usually see these records, but law enforcement will still have access.
 However, if your record is sealed, a judge or court can have the records unsealed in the future if you are arrested or charged with another crime.

-People who have their records expunged from the system do not need to reveal an arrest, charge, or conviction, not even to potential employers or landlords.
+People who have their records expunged from the system do not generally need to reveal an arrest, charge, or conviction, not even to potential employers or landlords.
 As you can see, having a criminal charge or conviction expunged from your record can significantly impact your future in a positive way.

 What Felonies Can Be Expunged in Illinois?

-In Illinois, if you were arrested or charged with a felony, under some circunstances your record may be eligible for expungement.
+In Illinois, if you were arrested or charged with a felony, under some circumstances your record may be eligible for expungement.
 However, to qualify for expungement, you must not have been convicted of the felony.
 If you were convicted, you might still qualify to have your record sealed.
 Some convictions require a two- or three-year waiting period after you have finished the sentence.
 For example, if you were sentenced to three years of probation, you may have to wait an additional two or three years, or five to six years total from the time you begin serving your sentence.

-In circumstances where you’re able to have your first felony conviction sealed, it’s possible that If you are convicted of another felony after having the first one sealed, the court might order the first felony unsealed.
 Many misdemeanors and some felony convictions qualify for sealing.
 Others, such as driving under the influence, domestic battery, and most sex crimes, do not qualify.
 If your conviction requires you to register under the Murderer and Violent Offender Against Youth Registration Act, the Arsonist Registration Act, or the Sex Offender Registration Act, your record cannot be sealed unless and until you are removed from the registry.

 How to Get Legal Help

 There are rules and regulations that determine whether you are eligible to have your record expunged or sealed.
-These include the type of crime, whether you were arrested, charged, or convicted, and if you have had multiple arrests, charges, or convictions.
+These relate to the type of crime, whether you were arrested, charged, or convicted, and if you have had multiple arrests, charges, or convictions.
 The Office of the State Appellate Defender has partnered to help adults seeking information about sealing or expunging their records.
 However, the process can be complex, and there are avenues an experienced criminal defense attorney may know to help improve your potential for success that are not readily apparent.